bcgov/NRPTI/docs/README.md

 > **Use:** db-migrate tool via npm.

 #### BCMI Mine Data
-Mining detail data is going to be imported from calling the [Legacy Mine EMPR Website](https://mines.empr.gov.bc.ca/api/projects/major) endpoints.
+Mining detail data is going to be imported from calling the [Legacy Mine EMLI Website](https://mines.empr.gov.bc.ca/api/projects/major) endpoints.
 Without supplying credentials to the endpoint, this should only receive data that has already been vetted as publicly consumable.

 > **Endpoint**: https://mines.empr.gov.bc.ca/api/projects/major